 ●Multiple prosthetic valves

 All women with mechanical heart valves (regardless of valve type or site) should be treated with therapeutic anticoagulation throughout pregnancy .
 The risk of thromboembolism in pregnant women with mechanical valves is increased with unfractionated heparin and, to a lesser degree, with low molecular weight heparin compared with warfarin [8,9].
-(See 'Anticoagulation during pregnancy for mechanical heart valves' below and "Complications of prosthetic heart valves", section on 'Valve thrombosis and thromboembolism'.)
+(See 'Anticoagulation during pregnancy for mechanical heart valves' below and "Complications of prosthetic heart valves".)

 Bioprosthetic valves, independent of position, do not usually require chronic anticoagulation unless other thromboembolic risk factors are present.
 Aspirin therapy is recommended for the patient with a bioprosthetic valve , and this therapy is continued during pregnancy.
 (See 'Anticoagulation during pregnancy for mechanical heart valves' below and "Antithrombotic therapy for prosthetic heart valves: Indications".)